Wendy Williams Flaunts Legs In Short Skirt & Tight Top

 “I appreciate doing this show because it’s my one hour where I get to be fun and forget about stuff,” she said through tears.
 “You see me pass out the season, you’ve read in tabloids and the Paparazzi and all that.
 But through it all, my one joy — aside from my son and my family — is you,” she told her viewers.

-Fans can see more of Wendy Williams’ life by following the talk show host on Instagram, or tuning into her series which airs weekdays.
+Fans can see more of Wendy Williams’ life by following the talk show host on Instagram or tuning in to her series which airs weekdays.
 Check local listings for time and network.